daronphang/coding_resources/javascript/react/routing.md

 ```

 ## Programmatic Navigation:
 Trigger navigation action such as submitting form.
 Can use useHistory.
+Can also be used for redirecting with history.replace('/home').

 ```javascript
 const history = useHistory();